 To show the waste of resources and lost productivity that results from keeping information beyond its required retention, an organization need only consider the time that individual employees waste in searching their own files for information they have previously prepared or read and stored.
 Almost anyone who uses a computer regularly can relate to such situations.
-If these individual experiences are multiplied by the number of employees who use computers in a given organization, it is possible to grasp the likely scope of the problem.
-This waste is an economic loss that has two aspects: first, that which results from the inability to promptly find information when it is needed; and second, that which results from trying to isolate the correct information from among the mass of information in the system.
+If these individual experiences are multiplied by the number of employees in an organization who use computers, it is possible to grasp the likely scope of the problem.
+This waste is an economic loss that has two aspects: first, that which results from the inability to promptly find information when it is needed; and second, that which results from trying to isolate the correct information from the mass of information in the system.
 The first of these relates to information organization and management; the second relates to records disposition and a failure to dispose of unneeded information.

-In addition to the issues presented by individual employees and their own filing and retention habits or processes, similar issues are raised by corporate- or even division-level systems that collect and retain information.
-If allowed to accumulate, the volume of this information can quickly aggregate into petabytes or more of information.
-Even for modern computing systems, it takes much more time to process data when it contains large volumes of unneeded information.35 Simply, being able to find the right information quickly results in greater efficiency and higher productivity.
+In addition to the issues presented by individual employees and their own filing and retention habits or processes, similar issues are raised by corporate- or division-level systems that collect and retain information.
+If allowed to accumulate, the volume of this information can quickly aggregate into petabytes or more.
+Even for modern computing systems, it takes much more groups need to collaborate when adopting and implementing any Information Governance program and information disposition program.

+time to process data when it contains large volumes of unneeded information.
+Simply, being able to find the right information quickly results in greater efficiency and higher productivity.